deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

 We have seen how a Method object can select between different coherences by using SpectralDimension and SpectralEvents.
 By adding a MixingEvent, we can selectively simulate frequencies from specific transition pathways.
-Below we construct two Method objects to simulate a Hahn and Solid Echo experiment.
+Below we construct a deuterium spin system and two Method objects to simulate a Hahn and Solid Echo experiment.

 .. plot::
     :context: close-figs